 There are different reasons why it is an advantage for an advisor to be academically educated.
 For instance, because you want the best advice you need a professional that can understand your situation and adjunct possibilities.
 Listening and thinking out-of-the-box are essential qualities of a good financial advisor.
 We want to give you an academically standard advice, because that’s the best way we can help you.

 How are you remunerated?

-Our remuneration is primarily based on a fixed rate (fixed fee) or subscription.
+Our remuneration is primarily based on a fixed rate (fixed fee).

 How can I be sure my Viisi consultant is an expert?

 You can always ask about our diploma’s.
 All of our consultants have an academic degree and are WFT-acknowledged mortgage advisors.